issmyie/su26-team12/README.md

 >The offical helpers consist of TAs and Lab Assistants

 ## App Functions
-1. Customer (the user with the customer role):
+1. Customer (the user with the customer role):Abdullah Khan
     1. Create/modify customer profile - <how will your app do this?>
     2. View available services - <how will your app do this?>.
     3. Subscribe to available services - <how will your app do this?>.